 Free iSQI CSeT-F Exam Actual Questions & Explanations

-The A4Q Certified Selenium Tester Foundation (CSeT-F) exam, offered by iSQI and A4Q, validates your foundational knowledge of test automation using Selenium WebDriver.
-This certification is designed for QA professionals and test engineers who want to demonstrate competency in automating web application testing.
-This page provides a structured study roadmap covering the exam syllabus, question formats, and practical preparation strategies to help you pass with confidence.
+The A4Q Certified Selenium Tester Foundation (CSeT-F) exam, offered by iSQI, validates your foundational knowledge of test automation using Selenium WebDriver.
+This certification is designed for QA professionals and test automation engineers who want to demonstrate competency in automating web application testing.
+This page guides you through the exam structure, core topics, and effective preparation strategies to help you succeed on your first attempt.

 CSeT-F Exam Syllabus & Core Topics